skong888/player/README.md

 This tool was created to automate the update of music players using an API.

 File structure :
     - root
         - Dockerfile
         - input.csv
         - main.go
         - tool
             - updater.go
             - updater_test.go

+Information:
 - Dockerfile : container for app
 - input.csv : example input for tool
 - main.go : small script to run tool